 Editors and admins can create, customize, and share dashboards in the Dashboard Builder.
 The Dashboard Builder opens automatically whenever a user create a new dashboard or selects an existing one.
 For more information on dashboards, see Dashboards.

 The Dashboard Builder contains the following elements:

 - Toolbar: The customization toolbar displays at the top of the dashboard.
 The toolbar options differ depending on the options you select.
 If you select a widget the Tab title, Widget options, and Widget header customization menus will appear (see Customizing dashboards).
 This toolbar also includes sharing and publishing options (see Sharing dashboards).

 - Headers: Your dashboard and tab titles.
 You can rename a dashboard title by clicking the dashboard header.
 To rename, delete, duplicate, or move a tab, click the down arrow next to the tab name.

 - Dashboard: The dashboard is where you add widgets and other information to create your report.
 Content in the dashboard is what will be visible to viewers when you share your report.

 Editors and admins can create and edit datasets in the datasets library.
-Typically, you will select a dataset that has already been created to use as the basis for your queries.
+Typically, you will choose a dataset that has already been created to use as the basis for your queries.
 However, for testing, you might want to create a new dataset that you can modify.

-Explore admin menu settings (admins only)
+Explore admin menu settings (Explore Professional admins only)

 Edit your Explore account options and other settings in the Admin menu .
 Editors can access the dashboard email delivery setting available (see Sharing dashboards through email).